 Prevent Raccoons, Remove Food Sources

-Homeowners can unwittingly attract a raccoon to their property by having sources of food.
+Homeowners can unwittingly attract a raccoon to their property by providing food sources.
 Homeowners can avoid raccoon problems by limiting food sources like:

 - Secure garbage cans.